navcoin/NavHub/content/_index.md

     feature3Img = "images/service/icon-2.png"
     feature3Title = "Private Payments"
     feature3Txt = "Optionally send private transactions through the open source NavTech private payment platform.">}}

+{{< home_centre_text_section
+    title="This Site Is 100% Maintained By The Community" text="">}}

+<p>The site and its content are open source through GitHub.
+This means that anyone can update, delete or add any NavCoin related projects and news.
+<p> If you would like to make a contribution, then please <a href="https://github.com/NAVCoin/nav-community-site">follow the readme file in GitHub</a>.
+Please note that all edits will need to be merged by senior community members, but this is only to avoid unwanted spam from being put on the site.</p>
+    {{< /home_centre_text_section >}}